Tony Miller, founder and

-Roger David, CEO of family run Gold Star Chili, speaks to us about his family's immigrant journey to Cincinnati and how franchising Gold Star Chili helped many immigrants from Jordan start a new life in America.
+Roger David, CEO of Gold Star Chili, speaks to us about his family's immigrant journey to Cincinnati.
 He also discusses leaving the family business, against his mother's wishes, and then returning.

-When Dr. Rekha Chaudhary M.D. first started working with cancer patients, she didn’t believe food or stress reduction impacted cancer.
-Now, she suggests adopting a plant-based diet and practicing stress-reduction techniques.
-We asked: How do we fail forward around managing our stress and diet?
+When Dr. Rekha Chaudhary started working with cancer patients, she didn’t believe food or stress reduction impacted cancer.
+Now, she thinks differently.
+We asked: How do we fail forward around our stress and diet?

-Lynn Watts became a diversity and inclusion facilitator and speaker after a police shooting caused a rift with many of her friends.
+Lynn Watts became a diversity and inclusion facilitator and speaker after a high-profile police shooting.
 She discusses microaggressions, her marriage and invites listeners to step into courage to recognize their unconscious bias.

 Ryan Morgan, owner of Sixteen Bricks Artisan Bakehouse, spent time in juvenile detention and never went to high school.
 But, he found his way and seized the opportunity to partner with Klosterman Bakery.